sparrow-org/sparrow-rockfinch/README.md

 - Exporting sparrow arrays to Python as PyCapsules (Arrow C Data Interface)
 - Importing Arrow data from Python PyCapsules into sparrow arrays
 - Zero-copy data exchange with Python libraries like Polars, PyArrow, and pandas
+- A `SparrowArray` Python class that implements the Arrow PyCapsule Interface

 ## Features